-In Castroville, the Summer Bridge program for incoming Kindergarten students provides a intensive six-week program that prepares child to gain the skills needed to start school and keep up in class.
+In Castroville, the Summer Bridge program for incoming Kindergarten students provides a intensive, six-week program that prepares children to gain the skills needed to start school and keep up in class.

 United Way is also working to develop a countywide child care resource and referral system to help:

 - Parents find affordable and quality child care.